SpaceKing81/digital_brain/README.md

 # Brain
-A fun little project of making a digital brain
+A fun little project of making a digital brain (Named Spirion)

 Originally was just gonna be a small little project, an idea I had while working on my Ants project and a nice distraction.